enpit/fleux/README.md

 **fleux** aims to offer an elegant API that is simultaneously flexible enough to allow you to write your application the way *you* want!
 You should only ever need to use those parts of **fleux** that you actually need.

+### Flexible, Not Flux

+The [flux pattern](http://facebook.github.io/flux/) prohibits views from mutating state directly and instead enforces the use of actions.
+This makes complete sense, but we think, whether to exclusively rely on actions to change the state, is a decision for the application developer and not one, that a library should dictate!
+Libraries are tools that developers use to solve their problems and thus they should be flexible enough to support the developer instead of restricting them.

 ## !Development Notice!

 **This library in its very early stages of development.
 Its current feature set is limited and its API subject to change.**